Complete Guide to Canada Student Visa Processing Time in 2026

 A common mistake is not providing sufficient proof of funds.
 Ensure your financial documentation clearly shows that you have enough resources to cover tuition and living expenses.
 This could include bank statements, affidavits of support, or scholarship letters.

-What most guides skip is this crucial detail: your financial documents should show consistent fund availability for at least four months.
-A sudden large deposit right before application can raise red flags.
+What many guides skip is this crucial detail: your financial documents should show consistent fund availability for at least four months.
+A sudden large deposit right before the application can raise red flags.

 For more tips on handling application challenges, visit our exam preparation guide.